15 March - 18 April 2023

 - To what extent can the proposed network, based on the included collaborators, define new, compelling scientific questions within its scientific area?

-- Is the overall description of the collaborative network sufficiently clear, convincing and compelling, for example in the definition of research questions, description of planned activities and impact of the research collaboration?
+- To what extent is the overall description of the collaborative network sufficiently clear, convincing and compelling, for example in the definition of research questions, description of planned activities and impact of the research collaboration?

-- Does the proposal contain plans for sustaining the collaboration/partnership beyond the proposed duration of network funding?
+- To what extent does the proposal contain adequate plans for sustaining the collaboration/partnership beyond the proposed duration of network funding?

 Novelty and originality (1–7)